The best things to do in Morzine in summer

 Morzine is surrounded by gorgeous mountain scenery, and the easiest way to explore it is to take a walk.
 You don’t have to be a hardcore hiker though – there are tons of different options, from extreme climbs up mountain peaks to gentle riverside walks.

-And if you’ve been to Morzine in winter you can have the slightly surreal experience of walking along the slopes you skied on, though they can be hard to recognise.
+If you’ve been to Morzine in winter you can have the slightly surreal experience of walking along the slopes you’ve skied on, though they can be hard to recognise without the snow.
 It’s fascinating how a change of season alters the landscape so much.
 Winter’s snowy pistes become meadows dotted with colourful wildflowers in early summer.

 There are over 200km of signposted walking routes around the Portes du Soleil area, and you can access many without needing a car.
 Paths are fairly well maintained and easy to follow, though you might have to share some sections with mountain bikers.